solislemuslab/solislemuslab.github.io/pages/people.md

         </div>

         <div class="span5">
             Yuke Wu is a junior undergraduate student in Computer Science, Mathematics, and Statistics.
-She works on testing and debugging the existing web app https://bioklustering.wid.wisc.edu/ on a variety of real life datasets.
+She works on testing and debugging the BioKlustering web app on a variety of real life datasets.
         </div>
     </div>
 </div>